teamcrimsonscripts-max/NyumatFlix/README.md

 # [NyumatFlix](https://nyumatflix.com)

-NyumatFlix is a platform for streaming movies and TV shows.
+NyumatFlix is a platform for killing streaming movies and TV shows.
 It is a open-source, no-cost, and ad-free movie and tv show stream aggregator.
 Streams are curated from some of the most popular API providers.

 ## ⚡️ Tech Stack